NCAR/geocat-applications/index.rst

 GeoCAT Applications is a community resource managed by the GeoCAT team.
-Inspired by the `NCL Applications <https://www.ncl.ucar.edu/Applications/>`_ page, this is designed to be a quick reference demonstrating capabilities within the Scientific Python Ecosystem that may be relevant to your geoscience workflows.
+Inspired by the `NCL Applications <https://www.ncl.ucar.edu/Applications/>`_ page, this is designed to be a quick reference demonstrating capabilities within the Scientific Python Ecosystem that may be relevant to your geoscience workflows..

+New to Python or GeoCAT Applications?
+Check out the `Getting Started <GETTING_STARTED.md>`_ guide!

 Python Examples
 ---------------